Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 5. Group - eg different time points or treatment groups.
 If no specific group structure is relevant, can be left blank
 ```

-Please do not have spaces in any of the values for the config file.
+Please **ensure your sample IDs are unique within column 1 and unique within column 2**, and do not have spaces in any of the values for the config file.

+The number of rows in the config file should be the number of samples plus 1 (for the header, which should start with a `#` character).
+Ie, even if your samples have multiple input fastq files, you still only need one row per sample, as the script will identify all fastq belonging to each sample based on the ID in column 1.

 #### 1.3 General setup

-All scripts will need to be updated to reflect your NCI project code at the `-P <project>` and `-l \<storage\>` directive.
+All scripts will need to be updated to reflect your NCI project code at the `-P <project>` and `-l <storage>` directive.
 Running the script `create_project.sh` and following the prompts will complete some of the setup for you.

 Note that you will need to manually edit the PBS resource requests for each PBS script depending on the size of your input data; guidelines/example resources will be given at each step to help you do this.
-As the 'sed' commands within this script operate on .sh and .pbs files, this setup script has been intentionally named .bash (easiest solution).
+As the `sed` commands within this script operate on `.sh` files, this setup script has been intentionally named `.bash`.

 Remember to submit all scripts from your `workdir`.

+Run the below command and follow the prompts:

 ```
 bash ./Scripts/create_project.sh